-He has presented both nationally and internationally on over 50 occasions, has over 20 abstract publications and several peer reviewed publications in scientific journals, including randomised controlled trials.
-Additionally, he is a reviewer for three gynaecological scientific journals.
-He has received both national and international prizes and bursaries at scientific meetings on nine occasions for his contribution and work in minimally invasive gynaecological surgery.
+He has presented both nationally and internationally on more than 80 occasions, has over 20 peer reviewed publications in scientific journals, including randomised controlled trials and has received both national and international prizes at scientific meetings for his contribution and work in minimally invasive gynaecological surgery.

 Mr Shakir is one of the medical advisors to Endometriosis UK and has taken part in many fundraising efforts on its behalf raising more than £8000 in charitable funds.

 Mr Shakir's research interests include fibroids, 3D visualisation, hysteroscopic surgery, and robotic assisted laparoscopic surgery .